 Join us Tues., March 10, 6:00 pm for our next Big Apple Coffee Party general meeting.
 Please RSVP, and we will send the location of the meeting at a member’s home on the Upper West Side.

-Are propaganda and the corporate media narrative unduly affecting the presidential primaries?
+Some topics we may want to explore: Are propaganda and the corporate media narrative unduly affecting the presidential primaries?
 Let’s discuss.

 What do you understand about the Coronavirus?
 How are you responding, and are you confident of the information you’re getting?